anonymous-rebuttal-123/anonymous-rebuttal-123.github.io/README.md

 On this webpage, we will provide detailed answers to your questions regarding APLDM.

-## Displaying Intermediate Generation Results of APLDM
+# 1. Displaying Intermediate Generation Results of APLDM
 TODO

-## How Does PFSA Work?
+# 2. How Does PFSA Work?
+The role of PFSA can be summarized in two aspects:

+##(i) Adjusting the intensity across different frequency bands##: In the early to mid stages of denoising, PFSA increases the intensity of high-frequency signals in the latent representation, while in the later stages of denoising, it reduces the intensity of high-frequency signals; ##(2) Aggregation effect##: It has the ability to cluster tokens into several categories.